-This game found both of these legendary coaches Tom Osborne and Bobby Bowden looking for their first National Championships.
-The Cornhuskers came in both ranked behind Florida State at #2 and an underdog by as many as 17 points.
+This game found these legendary coaches Tom Osborne and Bobby Bowden, looking for their first National Championships.
+The Cornhuskers came in ranked behind Florida State at #2 and an underdog by as many as 17 points.
 After kicking a field goal to give them a slim 16-15 lead with 1:18 left, the Huskers relied on their defense to close the deal for them, only to see the Seminoles rally, aided by a kickoff out of bounds, to the lead with 21 seconds left, hanging on when Nebraska, aided by penalties on the Seminoles, would miss a field goal as time expired.
-Which also makes this game the height of irony, as well as give them their first national title.
+This also makes this game the height of irony and gives them their first national title.

 This game was Vince Young’s coming-out party.
 Want even more reasons why this was historical, besides Texas’ first trip to the Granddaddy?
 It was the only meeting between these two schools on the football field.
 The Wolverines took a 31-21 lead into the game’s final quarter and, led by the game’s defensive MVP LaMarr Woodley, had done an excellent job of bottling up Young and his teammates until a 17 point fourth quarter explosion of points by Texas.
 UT’s kicker Dusty Mangum hit a field goal as time expired to win it after Young had moved them into position.